--------------------------------------------------------------------------

 conscious of that may stave off an attack.

+Carry an over-the-counter antihistamine.
 Often times a regular oral

 antihistamine, such as Benadryl, can stop a reaction dead in its tracks if caught